DeLorme inReach Satellite Communicator

 As soon as we began doing multi-day trips, I started thinking about a way to improve our communications in the wild.
 Obviously, cell phones never work in the places we're going to.
-That is a good thing in terms of nobody being able to pester us, but to have some thin line to the civilized world would not be a bad idea.
+That is a good thing in terms of nobody being able to pester us, but to have some thin line to the civilized world is not a bad idea.

 My first thought was to get a satellite phone, but decided against it upon researching devices and operating costs.
 I knew about the Spot device, the little gadget you can use to send tracking points and SOS messages.
 In June 2011, on our first trip to Mt.
 San Jacinto, while camping by the car at Black Mountain, we encountered two PCT section hiker ladies, who almost ran out of water, and had a long break at our site while we filled them up.
 They had a Spot and gave us a great rundown on how it works and what it does.

 Back then, I was still considering the sat-phone, but I filed this as an alternate possibility in the back of my mind.

 A bit later that year DeLorme came out with the next generation communicator, the inReach.
 As it offered two-way text communications, it became the obvious choice.
 However, I decided to delay buying one a little bit, mostly because I never like to get the very first generation of a product, I rather wait for the second generation so the kinks are ironed out.